 As I got closer to my destination while walking, a bit of sunlight was shining through the buildings with each street that I passed.
 A ray of light.
 Things are looking and feeling pretty grim.
 But there is light.
 So I keep reminding myself.

-Last night I joined the ACLU and hope to volunteer.
+Last night I joined the ACLU and hope to volunteer soon.
 The enormity of all the changes that are taking place is overwhelming.
 The lies.
 The Executive Orders.
 So I have to keep things manageable and think about what I can do as an individual.

 The reality of day to day life can get in the way.
 I was unable to attend the Boston Women’s March, because I had to work.
 I felt awful, because it was just down the street.
 But nobody else is going to pay my bills.
 So I made a choice.
 Something we should all be free to do in every aspect of our lives.